Syamantaka Speaks — Am I a Cursed Treasure?

 He said Krishna had killed Prasena and stolen me.

-“I will clear this,” he said, and set out to track down the truth — and me.
+Krishna said only: “I will clear this,” and set out to track down the truth — and me.

 They found Prasena’s body in the forest.
 Then they traced the lion’s trail.
 Then they found the lion's body too.
 Step by step, blood by blood, until they reached Jambavan’s cave.